How I Built This Podcast - Top Episodes

 This is an article being brought to you by the courtesy of a special guest collaborator Nick “Biggie” Grimaldi.
 Biggie is a former colleague and someone I admire both professionally and personally.

 Biggie is one of the most respected and accomplished talent managers in heavy metal and punk rock while being active in multiple entrepreneurial pursuits.
-He is a co-owner of Good Fight Entertainment, where he personally manages Circa Survive, The Story So Far, Between The Buried and Me, Every Time I Die, and more.
+He is a co-owner of Good Fight Entertainment, where he personally manages Circa Survive, Between The Buried and Me, Every Time I Die, and more.

 As a kid, Biggie was a fixture of the Southern California hardcore punk scene, where he embodied the values of loyalty, grit, and determination.
 He came up and paid his dues on the road, touring as a road manager for 10 years, and never relented on his principles.
 Those values that served him so well as a youth and while growing up on the road are all now hallmarks of his burgeoning career in business.